thecodedproject/gopkg/README.md

 ## TODO:

-* Make linting method:
+* Make linting method to sort FileContents

+* Remove leading whitespace from DeclFunc.BodyTmpl

+* Add DeclFunc.AdditionalImports field, which can be used to add imports at the function level

-  * Include:
+* Add DeclFunc.DocString field
-    * Change Add required imports to not include the import for the current file import path
-    * Sort imports
-    * Check for TypeUnnamedLiteral (not in funcs/type defs)
-    * Sort FileContents

 * Add error checks for generation, e.g: